Taq Kasra: Wonder of Architecture

-The documentary is produced by the Persian Dutch Network, in association with Toos Foundation, and partially funded by the Soudavar Memorial Foundation.
+The documentary is produced by the Persian Dutch Network, in association with Toos Foundation, and co-funded by the Soudavar Memorial Foundation.

 Following the screening, a Q&A session will be held with the presence of the documentary director Pejman Akbarzadeh and Vesta Sarkhosh-Curtis of the British Museum, a scholar of Persian art in Sasanian and Parthian eras.